samliumay/AI-Beyond-the-Hype-Architecture-Reality-and-Risks/README.md

-# 0 to Advanced Introduction To AI Beyond Hype
+# Zero to Hero Repo for AI

 ## Introduction
 Started by giving a representation to my team at @infinitumIT.
 Personal repo to stock all my notes about AI in a structured way.
 You can easily find what you need.
 Just Check the PDF.